JuliaAstro/GeneralAstrodynamics.jl/README.md

 This package is being re-factored!
 Release `v0.9` has all of the __Features__ listed below.
 Release `v0.10` is in-progress, and will re-implement nearly every type.
 The following changes are in the works for `v0.10`.

-1. State vectors, parameter vectors, and orbits are parameterized by types
+1. State vectors, parameter vectors, and orbits are parameterized by units
 2. State vectors and parameter vectors now match `DifferentialEquations`, `ModelingToolkit`, and `AstrodynamicalModels`
 3. Plotting functions are being re-written with `Plots` recipes
 4. Common coordinate frames used within astrodynamics are provided within a new module, `AstrodynamicalFrames`, along with functionality for specifying new coordinate frames